indu-explores-data/Sales-Power-BI-Report/README.md

-# 📊 Apec Store Data Analysis Dashboard
+# 📊 Apec Store Data Analysis Report

-Welcome to the Power BI dashboard project for **Apec Store**.
+Welcome to the Power BI report project for **Apec Store**.
 This report provides an end-to-end visual analysis of key business areas, including sales, customer trends, order management, and forecasting — all packaged into an interactive and insightful report.

 ## 📁 File Included